plotly/plotly.py/doc/python/axes.md

 #### Setting the Range of Axes Manually

-The visible x and y axis range can be configured manually by setting the `range` axis property to a list of two values, the lower and upper boundary.
+The visible x and y axis range can be configured manually by setting the `range` axis property to a list of two values, the lower and upper bound.

 Here's an example of manually specifying the x and y axis range for a faceted scatter plot created with Plotly Express.